What to do/hear/see | Aug. 2-8

 - Friday-Saturday, Aug.
 4-5.
 Price Hill Creative Community Festival

-If you are interested in what cutting edge creativity looks like, check out this array of international and local performing artists filling out various venues over two days within or near the MYCincinnati campus along Warsaw.
+If you are interested in what cutting edge creativity looks like, check out this array of international and local performing artists filling out four venues over two days within or near the MYCincinnati campus along Warsaw.
 Check out the full lineup of artists here.
 Price Hill, through people like Eddy Kwon and Laura Jekel and MY Cincinnati, is becoming a true hotbed of artistic innovation.
 Time to pay attention.

 Film